 Benchmarking improves performance by identifying and applying best demonstrated practices to operations and sales.
-Managers compare the performance of their products or processes externally with those of competitors and best-in-class companies and internally with other operations within their own firms that perform similar activities.
-The objective of Benchmarking is to find examples of superior performance and to understand the processes and practices driving that performance.
+Managers compare the performance of their products or processes externally with those of competitors and best-in-class companies, and internally with other operations that perform similar activities in their own firms.
+The objective of Benchmarking is to find examples of superior performance and understand the processes and practices driving that performance.
 Companies then improve their performance by tailoring and incorporating these best practices into their own operations—not by imitating, but by innovating.

 Usage and satisfaction among survey respondents

 How Benchmarking works:

 - Select a product, service or process to benchmark

 - Choose companies or internal areas to benchmark

 - Collect data on performance and practices

 - Analyze the data and identify opportunities for improvement